 One of the more popular credit cards available is the Chase Freedom card (see full review here).
 This card offers 5% cash back on up to $1,500 within rotating categories each quarter.
 It will typically include restaurants during at least one quarter per year.
 All purchases that don’t fall within the bonus categories earn 1% cash back.

 When you sign up for the Chase Freedom card, you can receive a signup bonus of $150 after spending $500 within the first three months.
 If you would like to add an authorized user to your account, you will earn an additional $25 when they make their first purchase during the same three-month period.
 If you have another Chase credit card that is part of the Chase Ultimate Rewards program, then you can convert your cash back into Ultimate Rewards points.
 This card doesn’t have an annual fee, which makes it a potential good fit for anyone who doesn’t routinely carry a balance.
-The card has a variable APR of 14.24% to 23.24%, after a 15-month 0% introductory APR expires.
+The card has a 17.24% - 25.99% Variable APR, after a 15-month 0% introductory APR expires.

-A popular card from American Express for both dining at restaurants and on travel is the Premier Rewards Gold Card from American Express (see full review here).
+A popular card from American Express for both dining at restaurants and on travel is the American Express® Gold Card.
 When you use this card at restaurants, gas stations, and grocery stores, you earn 2x Membership Reward points.
 You can earn 3x points when you book airfare directly through the airlines.
 Any other purchase receives 1x points.

-At publishing time, the Chase Freedom, Citi Thank You Premier and Premier Rewards Gold Card From American Express is offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
+At publishing time, the Chase Freedom, Citi Thank You Premier and American Express® Gold Card are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.